By Craig Neil

 Address: 1 Queen St, Edinburgh EH2 1JD

 Website: The Scottish National Portrait Gallery

-It would be a shame to miss out on a visit to this attraction because The Scottish National Portrait Gallery contains the national collection of portraits and the national photography collection, both of which are studies of famous Scots throughout history which are genuinely fascinating to see.
+It would be a shame to miss out on a visit to this attraction because The Scottish National Portrait Gallery contains the national collection of portraits as well as the national photography collection, both of which are studies of Scottish people throughout history.

-The photos are particularly interesting as they detail the life of the average working man in Scotland, something that’s often missing from earlier artworks, and these images give a fascinating glimpse into Scottish life in the latter part of the 19th century.
+The photos are particularly interesting as they show the life of the average working man in Scotland – something that’s often missing from earlier artworks – and these images give a fascinating glimpse into Scottish culture in the latter part of the 19th century.

 The Scottish National Gallery

 Phone: 0131 624 6200

 Out About Scotland visitor guide: The Scottish National Gallery

 The Scottish National Gallery is virtually impossible to miss if you take a walk through the centre of Edinburgh because not only is it one of the biggest buildings in the city but it dominates the ever-popular Princes Street Gardens.